Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Specific Direction: Applied in specific anatomical directions

-- Advanced Technique: Requires specialized training and expertise
+- Advanced Technique: Requires advanced training and expertise

 Clinical Applications: